Configuring replication for the Snowflake Connector for MySQL¶

 Remove a table from replication¶

-To remove a source table from replication, run the following command:
+To remove a single source table from replication, run the following command:

 CALL PUBLIC.REMOVE_TABLE('<data_source_name>', '<schema_name>', '<table_name>');